Jalen Johnson: Early years (2021–2024)

 On July 29, 2021, Johnson was selected by the Atlanta Hawks with the 20th pick in the 2021 NBA draft.
 On August 4, he signed with the Hawks.
-Johnson was assigned to the Hawks' NBA G League affiliate, the College Park Skyhawks, for the G League season opener.
+Johnson appeared in 22 games during his rookie season with the Hawks in 2021–22, seeing limited minutes while splitting time between the NBA roster and the team’s NBA G League affiliate, the College Park Skyhawks.
 After the season ended, he underwent a non-surgical left knee procedure.